 Length: 169 minutes / 2.82 hours

 The effects of war can spread far from their source of origin.
 In a global conflict like WWII, there can be prisoners of war in Burma being held by the Japanese (like in The Bridge on the River Kwai (1957)) as well as in Germany (like in The Great Escape (1963)).
 Of course, the impact of a war is often felt on the home front as well.
 Soldiers have families back home and often have to work hard at reintegrating into a post-war society (like in The Best Years of Our Lives (1946)).
 That’s assuming these soldiers even make it back at all.
 Some generals like Patton (1970) throw their empathy out the window when giving orders, especially if they produce results.
-However, there are also occasions when the leaders in charge realize a single soldier’s life is significant, especially if it means that soldier can return home to a family that has already lost so much.
+However, there are also occasions when the leaders in charge realize a single soldier’s life is significant, especially if it means that soldier can return home to a family who has already lost so much.

 During the Civil War, Abraham Lincoln sent a letter of condolence to Lydia Bixby after her five sons died fighting for the Union.
 To prevent this tragedy from happening again, General George Marshall (Harve Presnell) orders that James Ryan (Matt Damon), a soldier missing in action, is found and returned home safely.
 Ryan’s three brothers were also soldiers, each one of them confirmed dead by the end of D-Day.
 While it takes some time (and the lives of two men) to track Ryan down, Captain John Miller (Tom Hanks) is reluctant to return empty-handed.
 Unfortunately, while Ryan’s biological brothers are dead, his brothers-in-arms are still alive and protecting a strategic bridge.
 Captain Miller reluctantly agrees to help defend the bridge with Ryan, which proves to be a daunting task as a German Panzer Division arrives to take back control.
 Will anyone survive to return home?